 Picking A Healthy Honey

-When looking for the healthiest honey, choose one that is raw.
+When looking for the healthiest honey, choose one that is raw or unpasteurized.
 The pasteurization process removes so many beneficial nutrients just so you can squeeze it out of a plastic bottle.
 That’s why we package our raw honey in jars!
 You can also be 100% certain that everything in those jars is honey straight from the beehive.
 If you have any questions about our honey or our hives, leave a comment below or send us a message on Facebook!
 We’d be happy to answer all your raw honey inquiries.